Skip to content

 Memory Structure in Microprocessor

 Memory Structure in Microprocessor – A microprocessor-based system, like a microcomputer, is a small-sized and inexpensive computer.
-The figure below shows a simplified but formal structure of a microprocessor-based system.
+Figure 1 shows a simplified but formal structure of a microprocessor-based system.

 A microprocessor-based system must be capable of: